tsuereth/glog/content/post/2020/01/13_whyamideadatsea.md

 rating = ["Meh"]
 +++

-I'm not <i>positive</i> that {{% game "Why Am I Dead At Sea" %}}Why Am I Dead At Sea{{% /game %}} is an RPG Maker game - it's got some UI bits that I don't exactly recognize - but it certainly has the half-baked implementation quirks that I've come to associate with the engine.
+I'm not <i>positive</i> that <game:Why Am I Dead At Sea> is an RPG Maker game - it's got some UI bits that I don't exactly recognize - but it certainly has the half-baked implementation quirks that I've come to associate with the engine.

 First, the good news: this game tells a compellingly <b>dark</b> mystery story.
-What initially appears to be a possession-puzzle game like {{% game "Geist" %}}Geist{{% /game %}} or {{% game "Ghost Trick: Phantom Detective" %}}Ghost Trick{{% /game %}} turns out to, in fact, be a dialog-based text-adventure thriller.
+What initially appears to be a possession-puzzle game like <game:Geist> or [Ghost Trick](game:Ghost Trick: Phantom Detective) turns out to, in fact, be a dialog-based text-adventure thriller.
 Its characters are satisfyingly deep, and the interactions that you force them into weave a genuinely interesting and memorable tale.

 Unfortunately the tools employed to tell that story are clunky at their best, and sometimes are outright broken.